River Coquet: Mills

 Barrow Mill was a corn mill located upstream of Alwinton, and was first documented in 1712.
 It is shown with a large weir, a sluice feeding a mill race, and an exit leat on an 1895 map, but only the buildings are shown by 1897.
 It was built on lands owned by Holystone Priory, and appears to have been disused by 1887.
 Although there is no evidence from early Ordnance Survey maps for further mills above Rothbury, there were two mills at Alwinton in 1623, one of which may have been a fulling mill, as a fulling mill was confiscated from Sir Edward Widdrington in 1654.
 Widdrington also lost a corn mill and a fulling mill at Harbottle, which were sold in 1655, but later recovered following the Restoration.
 There were two mills at Holystone, a corn mill which was mentioned when Holystone Nunnery was dissolved in 1539, and Holystone Walk Mill, both of which are shown on a map dating from 1765.
 A fulling mill at Caistron was the other mill on the Coquet mentioned in the Newminster Chartulary, and there was at least one mill at Tosson, as a corn mill was documented in 1290 and 1436, but a fulling mill was mentioned in 1622.

-John Smeaton's weir at Guynance fed an iron and tin works when first built.
+John Smeaton's weir at Guyzance fed an iron and tin works when first built.

 There were four mills at various times in Rothbury.
 Debdon Mill was a woollen mill on the Debdon Burn, and was first documented in 1762.
 It was shown on the Ordnance Survey map of 1879, but not on that of 1897.
 East Mill was a corn mill of unknown date, located just upstream from the site of Thrum Mill.
 Thrum Mill itself is known to have existed before 1841, while Little Mill dates from 1827, and was located just below the confluence with Whitton Burn.
 Both were corn mills.
 Brinkburn Mill, which was owned by Brinkburn Priory, was documented in 1535, and although its main function was grinding corn, it may also have been used to generate electricity in the 20th century.
 Wheldon Mill was another corn mill first documented in 1668.
 It was just upstream of Wheldon Bridge, and the downstream mill race rejoined the river below the bridge.
 At Felton, there is a mill upstream of the bridges, which was operational until 1970, and another just below the bridge, of which there is no trace.